tomi-sarpola-nortal/n-medi-hub-fb/docs/app_req_implementation_plans/REQ-A2.1-Register-new-Dentist-or-LK-members-in-Portal-implementation_plan.md

 # Implementation Plan Templates for Dentist Portal

-## REQ-A1.2: New dentist Log in
+## REQ-A2.1: Register new Dentist or LK members in Portal
-After the Dentist has been created by the LK employee, the dentist gets an E-Mail (or letter) with dentist ID & OTP (or link to portal, whatever is simpler).
-From here, same flow as for Zahndat migrated dentists
+The employee of the Landeskammer will answer the E-Mail of the Dentist.
+Once the employee has all the information, can fill out the fields of the dentist in the portal.
+The Dentist ID is created.

 ### Task 1: Repository & Data Layer Setup
 **Prompt for AI:**